Hussain-Naik/PP2-Namaaz-Display/README.md

 - Fix API month parameter as getMonth() returns value from 0-11
     - +1 to month value for current month

-- Timer countdown insert
+- Timer countdown was inserted for each prayer
-    - Function to insert timer placed after if statement
+    - Function to insert timer placed after if statement and removed first timer sibling

-- Timer percentage
+- Timer percentage need to convert current time to seconds to compare and calculte percentage
     - Calculate correct precentage from remaining time left

 - API fetch data for month unable to get next day when end of month